stealthman22/100-days-of-code/r2-log.md

 ### DAY 70 (5th December 2019)

 Finished my first design today, and built it into a prototype.
 Also found out how to frame my designs in an image of a device.

+### DAY 71 -74
+Spent the past days learning and hacking away in XD and design principles.
+It's a whole different world in XD.
+But I am picking up fast.
+Almost done with my portfolio UI